domeffe/bitcoin-bip-sfqmr/README.md

 * **Target:** Approximately 1.1 million BTC.

 ### 2. The Legacy Purge (T + 36 Months)
-All P2PK and un-hashed legacy outputs created before January 1, 2013, must be migrated to a Quantum-Resistant (QR) scheme (e.g., SLH-DSA or a hybrid Taproot leaf).
+All P2PK and un‑hashed legacy outputs created before block height 210000 (approximately late 2012) must be migrated to a Quantum‑Resistant (QR) scheme (e.g., SLH‑DSA or a hybrid Taproot leaf).
+Block height 210000 (≈ late 2012) marks the period in which the overwhelming majority of P2PK and un‑hashed outputs were created.
+These outputs expose raw public keys directly on‑chain, making them the most vulnerable class under quantum key‑recovery attacks.

 * **Deadline:** 36 months from activation.
 * **Effect:** After the deadline, the `secp256k1` `OP_CHECKSIG` and `OP_CHECKSIGVERIFY` opcodes are disabled for these specific UTXOs.

 ### 3. Acceptance of the "Entropy Tax"
 Post-2013 outputs (P2PKH, SegWit, Taproot) are not frozen by this BIP.
 While they remain vulnerable once a public key is revealed, the hashing of the public key (RIPEMD160(SHA256(P))) provides a temporary "Quantum Shield."
 We accept the loss of the ~4-5% of supply held by negligent post-2013 users (opt-in) as an unavoidable "Entropy Tax" that does not threaten the systemic floor of the network.
+We acknowledge that addressing post‑2013 quantum vulnerabilities will require deeper technical integration; our primary objective in this BIP is to remove the systemic risk to the network, and it is not feasible to solve the entire quantum‑security problem within a single proposal.

 ## Rationale
 * **Why Freeze?** Following the 2010 Value Overflow precedent, the protocol must intervene when a technical flaw threatens the total supply.